-

 From 2015 to 2020, he produced and hosted The Barbershop, a radio talk show focusing on local music in Fort Worth, first on KFTW 97.5FM the Pirate and then on the Funkytown Network.
 From 2020 to 2023, he hosted and curated the Fort Songwriters Showcase, an invitational song swap featuring local talent from the DFW area.

 In 2016, he released Rewired, his first novel, on the new Naive Books imprint.
 In 2017, he published his second novel, Threnody.
 A collection of essays and short stories, Other Gods, came out in 2020.
-Presently he is in production on a radio play version of Rewired, to be released in 2023.
-He curated Essay Club, a collective writing experiment, resulting in two anthologies, released in 2017 and 2018.
+In 2023 and 2024, he serially released episodes of a radio play version of Rewired.
+He curated Essay Club, a collective writing experiment, resulting in two anthologies, released in 2017 and 2018

-He has performed live with acts as diverse as Gogol Bordello, Bishop Briggs, Hamell On Trial, and Daniel Katsük, and headlined 2004's JournalCon in Washington DC.
-He has worked with artists such as Zia McCabe of the Dandy Warhols, Kevin "Shinyribs" Russell of the Gourds, Grammy-winning engineer Matt Ross-Spang, Cubano-classical favorites Las Rubias del Norte, NYC celebrity street musician Dorian Spencer, renowned violinist Reggie Rueffer, roots-rock songwriters Doug Kwartler, Sean Kagalis, James Dunn, Ed Rogers, Joe Savage, Tom Sless, Justin Tipton, and avant-garde composers Little Jack Melody and Bone Doggie.
+He has performed live with acts as diverse as Maren Morris, Charley Crockett, Leon Bridges, Gogol Bordello, Bishop Briggs, Hamell On Trial, and Drowning Pool, and headlined 2004's JournalCon in Washington DC.
+He has worked with artists such as Zia McCabe of the Dandy Warhols, Kevin Russell of Shinyribs and the Gourds, Grammy-winning engineer Matt Ross-Spang, Cubano-classical favorites Las Rubias del Norte, NYC celebrity street musician Dorian Spencer, renowned violinist Reggie Rueffer, roots-rock songwriters Doug Kwartler, Sean Kagalis, James Dunn, Ed Rogers, Levi Ray, Joe Savage, Tom Sless, Justin Tipton, and avant-garde composers Little Jack Melody and Bone Doggie.

 matthew spent many years playing with Fort Worth Weekly Music Awards nominees Fish Fry Bingo and their spinoff Shotgun Friday.
 He was a member of Fast Cash, a Johnny Cash tribute act.